Method article for rigorous AI-accelerated research

 Conclusion

-The AGISystem2 experiment indicates that System‑2‑like layers can be prototyped rapidly with current tools, but turning them into reviewer‑grade validators is still hard: it requires explicit assumptions, robust handling of adversarial and out‑of‑distribution cases, and reproducible traces that survive scrutiny.
+The AGISystem2 experiment indicates that System-2-like layers can be prototyped rapidly with current tools, but turning them into reviewer-grade validators is still hard.
+It requires explicit assumptions, robust handling of adversarial and out-of-distribution cases, and reproducible traces that survive scrutiny.

-The broader requirement is a discipline‑agnostic System 2 that can perform deterministic review and falsification procedures across sciences, integrate formal checks and validated instruments, and produce traces that support reproduction and audit.
+In the medium term, this points toward a discipline-agnostic System 2 that can perform deterministic review and falsification procedures across sciences, integrate formal checks and validated instruments, and produce traces that support reproduction and audit.